Strategic doing and CONNECTS

 A Strategic Doing workshop is a session in which a group takes on a question about their community or organization’s future, and uses the 4 Questions to explore, identify opportunities, and begin to take action on the most promising of those opportunities.
 Here’s some things you’ll notice at a workshop:

 - It’s focused on action: there’s a reason we call it Strategic Doing.
-You’ll walk out the door at the end of the workshop with an assignment.
-The commitment will be small – usually around an hour over the next 30 days – but when everyone is making a commitment you’ll be amazed at how much you can get done.
+You’ll walk out the door at the end of the workshop with a strategic action plan to guide your future work, and you’ll have already started on implementation.

 Workshops are usually somewhere between three hours and a full day, depending on the previous work the group has done and how much they want to accomplish.
 Even in a short workshop, the process ensures that you won’t get “stuck” – you’ll have a strategic action plan at the end to guide your future work, and you’ll have already started on implementation together.